thadguidry/respec/Developers-Guide.md

 Usually "basic.html" is a good place to start hacking from.

-Once karma is running, you can also select individual tests by filtering those which match a particular pattern:
+You can also select individual tests by filtering those which match a particular pattern:

 ```Bash
 npm start -- --grep="SEO"